jecollas/fate-free-reign/pages/Portgas D. Ace.md

 	- ### Archer
 		- Ace can typically only be summoned as an Archer class Servant.
 The fact that he was summoned into the Lancer class is an anomaly
 		- If anyone else had tried summoning Ace, he would have been summoned into the Archer class
+		- This version represents everything ace ever wanted to be, and especially everything *sabo* wanted him to be
+			- He's in the prime of his power with the swagger to match
+			- He's still a ghost but he's the ghost of someone you missed by five minutes instead of by a mile
 		- #### Description
 			- What's it look like
 		- #### Abilities